smemsh/git-reltag/README.rst

 - allow user-specified tag prefix instead of branch name
 - allow suffix string to be specified as well
-- some way to forward the gpg verify so we don't have to trust deploy host's key
+- forward the gpg verify, avoiding need to trust deploy host's keystore

 Status